NIEM/NIEM.github.io/model/concepts/facet/modeling.md

 ### Name

-The name of a type with enumerations must end with "CodeSimpleType".
-All other faceted types must have names that end with with "SimpleType".
+- The name of a type with enumerations must end with "CodeSimpleType".
+- All other faceted types must have names that end with with "SimpleType".

 ### Base type

-The base type is the type to be constrained by the facets.
+- The base type is the type to be constrained by the facets.
 This is typically a string or numeric type.

 ## Facet

 ### Kind

-The kind of facet must be chosen from a valid set of values.
+- The kind of facet must be chosen from a valid set of values.
 See the [full list](.#kinds-of-facets).

-TBD - Guidance for facets in JSON Schema is only currently available for enumerations.
+- Most XML Schema facets have translations for JSON Schema.

+## Notes

+Keep in mind that overly-restrictive facets limit reusability, particularly in NIEM release schemas.
+Facets that restrict a string to the number of characters allowed in a corresponding database field, for example, may limit other users with different systems.